Columbus Misdemeanor Defense Lawyers

 How is a misdemeanor different from a felony?

 A misdemeanor is a less severe criminal offense compared to a felony.
-Misdemeanors like assault or theft typically result in lighter penalties, such as fines or jail time of less than one year, often served in a local or county jail.
+Misdemeanors like domestic assault or minor theft typically result in lighter penalties, such as fines or jail time of less than one year, often served in a local or county jail.
 On the other hand, felonies usually involve more serious crimes like rape or murder or are crimes that took place in multiple states.

 What is a misdemeanor drug possession charge?